Jaskowicz1/rconpp/README.md

 # Getting Started

-Rcon++ can only be used by adding the header into your source code.
+Rcon++ can only be used by adding the header and cpp file into your source code.

 From there you can easily start an RCON connection with the following: